 Wilkes University is accredited through the Middle States Commission on Higher Education (MSCHE).

-MSCHE is one of seven regional accreditors in six geographic regions across the United States that accredits nearly 3000 colleges and universities.
+MSCHE external website is one of seven regional accreditors in six geographic regions across the United States that accredits nearly 3000 colleges and universities.
 Accreditation strengthens and sustains higher education to assure institutions are worthy of public confidence and to minimize external control.